codexops/fractional-test-task/README.md

 Created Github Workflow which contain a common job for,

--Building the image
+- Building the image
--Push the image to ECR
+- Push the image to ECR
--Deploy the application with the new image.
+- Deploy the application with the new image.
--Rollout all pods.
+- Rollout all pods.

+### Future Improvements

+- Configure the mongo cluster to use TLS only.
+- User seperate user  and database for each service(todo-app) in mongo cluster.
+- Can use hashicorp vault for dynamic secret generation.